 The Annual Stockholders' Meeting was held on April 22, 2022 and was attended by the Board Chairperson, President & Chief Executive Officer, and all Directors.
 The shareholders were allowed to cast their votes on each nominee director and on each agenda item presented to them for approval.
 They were also given the opportunity to ask questions, express opinions and make suggestions on various issues.
-Please see the minutes of the 2022 Annual Stockholders' Meeting for detailed Questions and Answers, the voting results showing the Approving, Dissenting and Abstaining Votes cast by the shareholders on each agenda item https://www.bdo.com.ph/sites/default/files/pdf/April-22-2022-ASM-with-Annexl.pdf.
+Please see the minutes of the 2022 Annual Stockholders' Meeting for detailed Questions and Answers, the voting results showing the Approving, Dissenting and Abstaining Votes cast by the shareholders on each agenda item in www.bdo.com.ph/company-disclosures/stockholders-meetings.